psu-arts-arch-3/art-203/unit-2/lesson-3/assignment-narrative-mockup.md

 You should _absolutely_ look beyond the standard [web-safe fonts](https://www.w3schools.com/cssref/css_websafe_fonts.asp) for this assignment.
 Your narrative website should look professional and original, and that means using custom fonts.
 There are a few different ways to implement custom fonts, but since we're going to be developing our narrative websites in Adobe Muse, it will be easiest to choose custom fonts from the  Adobe Typekit library.

-Adobe Typekit can be access through individual adobe apps \(usually in the text character window\), or through the Creative Cloud app, or through a web browser.
+Adobe Typekit can be accessed through individual Adobe apps \(usually in the text character window\), or through the Adobe Creative Cloud app, or through a web browser.
 [Here are instructions for all three methods](https://helpx.adobe.com/creative-cloud/help/add-fonts-typekit.html).

-Essentially this allows you to choose form thousands of custom fonts, including many from [Google Fonts](https://fonts.google.com/).
+Essentially, this allows you to choose from thousands of custom fonts, including many from [Google Fonts](https://fonts.google.com/).

 One approach is to create some placeholder text outside of your document's artboards to get a feel for how your fonts look, and you can adjust the relative size of headers and body text.
 That way you can quickly use the Eyedropper tool \(I\) to apply those styles to new text in your project.